 At one time, joining a medium or larger guild gave an extra daily attendance reward.
 This may happen again in the future.

-NOTE: Guild pay outs coupled with active sea monster hunting was recently nerfed, but is still a popular way to earn silver for guilds that work together in vanquishing the terrors of the sea!
+NOTE: Guild pay outs coupled with active sea monster hunting is one way to earn silver for guilds that work together in vanquishing the terrors of the sea!

 Summary of Life Skills

 Pressing your P key will bring up a window with your character’s information, including a list of Professions (Life Skills) under “Life Skill”.
 There are 7 ranks for each Life Skill and 10 levels in each rank.
 Master has 30 levels and the highest rank of Guru has 50 levels.

 We see color grades reflected in Life Skill levels:

 Vist our Life Skill Levels guide for a more detailed guide on Life Skill Levels and the Life Fame benefit.